2022 Transportation Enterprise Mobility Outlook

 Transportation organizations rarely allow employees to use their own devices for work.
 Only 10 percent said they have Bring Your Own Device (BYOD) policies.
 Despite the buzz around BYOD in recent years, our overall survey found just 14 percent of organizations in all verticals allow it.
 Security concerns and privacy fears seem to be dampening enthusiasm for the idea.

-Transportation organizations often rely on Managed Mobile Services Providers (MMSPs).
+Partnering Transportation organizations often rely on Managed Mobile Services Providers (MMSPs).
 Forty-two percent say they outsource everything.
 Forty-three percent use MMSPs more narrowly for deployments and telecom expense management.
 Only 6 percent do everything internally.

 When it comes to picking an MMSP, transportation companies prefer partners with extensive expertise and capabilities.
 Eighty-eight percent say they find providers with "complete" solutions either "very" valuable or "extremely" valuable.
 Using a single MMSP that can do everything brings the benefit of simplicity.

-Transportation companies can rarely rely on off-the-shelf mobile solutions.
+Special Needs Transportation companies can rarely rely on off-the-shelf mobile solutions.
 Sixty-three percent say they need "very" or "extremely" customized devices.
 That explains why they lean heavily towards Android as their primary operating system for mobile over iOS.
 Fifty-three percent use it mainly vs. 36 percent for Apple.
 Android offers more agility and ease of customization for enterprise customers who need highly tailored solutions in their workflows.

-Transportation organizations report many challenges with managing mobile technology in-house.
+IT Challenges Transportation organizations report many challenges with managing mobile technology in-house.
 They include a lack of expertise, not enough resources, and endpoint security.
 Finding qualified staff is a significant challenge.
 Ninety-five percent report at least some level of difficulty with hiring.

 The research also shows that internal IT teams spend a lot of time managing mobile (see Figure 5).